Wedding of Princess Elizabeth and Philip Mountbatten: Princess Elisabeth of Luxembourg, the groom's third cousin once removedOthers

-The Duke of Windsor, the former king, was not invited, and his sister, Mary, Princess Royal, did not attend as she said she was ill (her husband, Henry Lascelles, 6th Earl of Harewood, had died six months before).
+The Duke of Windsor, the former king, was not invited, and his sister, the Princess Royal, did not attend as she said she was ill (her husband, Henry Lascelles, 6th Earl of Harewood, had died six months before).
 Ronald Storrs claimed that the Princess Royal did not attend in protest over her brother's exclusion.
 So soon after the end of World War II, it was not acceptable for the Duke of Edinburgh's German relations, including Philip's three surviving sisters, to be invited to the wedding.

 Honeymoon

 The couple boarded a train to Hampshire at London Waterloo railway station, and spent their wedding night at the home of the Duke of Edinburgh's uncle, the Earl Mountbatten of Burma, in Broadlands.
 From there the couple travelled to Birkhall on the Balmoral Estate, where they spent the remainder of their honeymoon.

 For her going-away outfit, Elizabeth wore "a dress and matching coat in mist-blue with mushroom-coloured accessories" that was designed by Hartnell.